How Healthy Is Your Nervous System: Polyvagal Theory Made Simple

 Of course!
 We all go through periods in life where we wish we had a magic wand to ease the burden of stress and trauma, yes?

-Thanks to recent advances in understanding the long-term effects of stress and trauma, we now have some powerful tools at our disposal for reversing the effects of stress and adversity.
+Recent studies have revealed the long-term effects of stress and trauma then ever.
+As a result, we now have some powerful tools at our disposal for reversing the effects of stress and adversity.

-In the video below, renowned author Dr. Arielle Schwartz shares one simple tool for first determining where we fall on a scale of stress and trauma and, secondly, how to deal with the lingering effects of stress and trauma on our nervous system: The Polyvagal Ladder.
+In the video below, renowned author Dr. Arielle Schwartz shares one simple tool for determining where we fall on a scale of stress and trauma.
+Then she shares how to deal with the lingering effects of stress and trauma on our nervous system.

 The Polyvagal Ladder: Keys to Finding Your Sweet Spot

-Green is the Go-Ahead Zone – This is the rest-and-digest, relaxed mode of functioning.
+Green is the Go-Ahead Zone: This is the rest-and-digest, relaxed mode of functioning.
 (For you Yoga Nerds: this is also referred to as the Ventral Vagal Engagement).
-This is our happy, restful, smell-the-roses zone.
+The Green Zone is our happy, restful, smell-the-roses zone.

 Orange Is the Oh-Oh!
-Zone.
-This is that frantic, fight-or-flight, hyper mode of functioning we all go into when our stress load gets to be too much.
+Zone: This is that frantic, fight-or-flight, hyper mode of functioning.
+We all fall into this mode when our stress load gets to be too much.
 Our mind and body go into sympathetic overdrive, and we just can’t seem to relax and let go.

-Red Is the High-Risk, Red-Alert Zone.
-This is the Freeze-or-Faint zone, where mind and body go into overload, and we begin to shut down physically, mentally, and emotionally.
-It’s a state of shut-down and dissociation; we may feel brain fog, chronic fatigue, and an inability to connect with the world around us.
+Red Is the High-Risk, Red-Alert Zone: This is the freeze-or-faint zone.
+Mind and body go into overload, and we begin to shut down physically, mentally, and emotionally.
+It’s a state of shutdown and dissociation.
+We may feel brain fog, chronic fatigue, and an inability to connect with the world around us.
 The red zone is also known as the Dorsal Vagal Shutdown, and it is the system’s ultimate response to extreme trauma.

 The good news?
 Once we are familiar with the three zones of nervous system functioning, we can use techniques to move from the Orange Zone to the Green Zone or the Red Zone toward the Green Zone.